hwayne/learntla-v2/docs/beginner/invariants.rst

   IsCorrect == pc = "Done" => is_unique = IsUnique(seq)

 I said ``=>`` was really important earlier.
 This is one of those ways: it lets us put preconditions on our invariants.
-This isn't the only place we might TK.
+This isn't the only place we might use it.

-.. hascredential => TK EXAMPLES
+.. todo:: hascredential => TK EXAMPLES

-We can now run this as our full invariant, and the spec works :ss:`duplicates_starting_states`.
+We can now run this as our full invariant, and the spec works :ss:`duplicates_many_inputs`.

 .. _\A:
 .. _\E: